 TOUR 6: Tour D'Co-op

 Explore Minneapolis cooperatives on two-wheels in one of the nation’s most bike friendly cities.
 The tour will kick off with a leisurely ride along the mighty Mississippi with views of the historic Stone Arch Bridge and Mill City Museum.
 The group will then head south to tour Seward Community Co-op's Franklin Store.
 Here the group will hear about the Principle Six (P6) Cooperative Trade Movement and how it highlights local, cooperative or non-profit and small-scale farmers/producers.
 Next the tour will visit the Hub Bike Co-op, a worker cooperative, and tour their recent expansion.
 From there it is a short ride to Peace Coffee to learn about global small farmer co-ops and their participation in Cooperative Coffees.
-Lastly the group will head to Seward Creamery Café to enjoy a pint from Fair State Brewery Cooperative or other local micro beer.
+Lastly the group will head to Seward Co-op Creamery Café to enjoy a pint from Fair State Brewery Cooperative or other local craft beer or cider.

 *All riders must be over 18 (over 21 to drink beer) and will sign a liability waiver before the ride to participate.
 The ride will take place rain or shine, so please dress for the weather.
 The tour includes bike rental and a helmet that participants get to keep.
 Limit 25 guests.